perlindgren/vips/README.md

 ## Marlin Test

-This allows us to use the rust built in test framework.
+This allows us to use the Rust built in test framework.
 The module under test is represented by a struct which fields correspond to the module "interface".

 ```sv
 // src/alu.veryl